mghrear/3D_Heteroscedastic_Convnet/README.md

 A jupyter notebook that illustrates some of the practicle issues encountered while training the heterscedastic model

 ## RCN_arrows.ipynb
-Notebook where we train a regular (homoscedastic) convnet on a toy test case (arrows).
+Notebook where we train the RCN model on a toy test case (arrows).
 Here the convnet quickly learns to predict the directions of 3D arrows.

 ## HCN_arrows.ipynb
-Notebook where we train a heteroscedastic convnet on a toy test case (arrows).
+Notebook where we train the HCN on a toy test case (arrows).
 Here the convnet quickly learns to predict the direction of 3D arrows with a very small directional uncertainty.

 ## RCN.ipynb
-Notebook where we train the regular (homoscedastic) convnet on electron simulations.
+Notebook where we train the RNC model on electron simulations.

 ## HCN.ipynb
-Notebook where we train the heteroscedastic convnet on electron simulations.
+Notebook where we train the RCN model on electron simulations.

 ## tune_NML.py
 A script used to tune the parameters of the non-ML algorithim originally developed for X-ray polarimetry.

 ## tune_NML2.py
-A script used to tune te "cheat" method which uses information that is only available in simulation to estimate the best expected performance
+A script used to tune the "cheat" method which uses information that is only available in simulation to estimate the best expected performance

 ## test_models.ipynb
 A notebook for testing and comparing all models on the electron simulation test sets.